Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 That's good for hikes with lots of elevation gain and loss because you'll be able to move easily both before AND after lunch ;)

-Want to peruse even more options from a reputable hiking clothing store with great return policies?
+Want to peruse even more options for petite pants from a reputable hiking clothing store with great return policies?

 Interested in supporting Hiking For Her's mission to put free and detailed hiking tips into the hands of women everywhere on the globe?

-It costs you nothing extra, and puts a few cents into the HFH coffers.
+It costs you nothing extra, and helps keep the hiking tips freely flowing.

 About the author

 Diane is the founder of Hiking For Her.

 She’s been on a hiking trail somewhere in the world for nearly five decades, & loves to share her best hiking tips right here.